Rhyndarra: Description

 Internally, the ground floor contains a wide entrance hall, with a cedar staircase with turned balustrade and a tall arched sash window.
 The building has plastered walls, ornate plaster ceilings and cornices, cedar panelled doors, architraves and skirtings and a variety of marble fireplace surrounds.
 The northeast rooms on the ground floor are connected by a wide opening that originally housed folding cedar doors.
 The rear wing accommodates a kitchen, bathrooms and service rooms.

 The grounds immediately surrounding the house contain remnant plantings from the various gardens that have existed.
-These include a large Jacaranda to the southeast, lilly pilly to the west and a small garden to the north which contains a Crows Ash, Frangipani and Silky Oak.
+These include a large Jacaranda to the southeast, lilly pilly to the west and a small garden to the north which contains a crow's ash, frangipani and silky oak.
 The area of the property fronting the Brisbane River contains a number of large Eucalyptus spp.

 The original Rhyndarra stable is located to the northwest of the house, separated from it by Heritage Close.
 This brick structure has a steeply pitched corrugated iron roof with a lean-to addition at the northeast end.
 The building has been adaptively reused as a private residence, with sleeping areas to the loft level and living and bedroom areas to the ground level.
 Roof-lights have been added, and an internal staircase constructed.
 A single-storeyed addition has been constructed to the south comprising living, kitchen and bathroom areas.
 The adaptive reuse has retained a strong visual connection between the stable and the villa.